Tioga & Glacier Point Roads Closed for the Winter

 The set of bar graphs below show how many permits have been requested for each date during the Half Dome season (as of March 27, 2013).
 This graph now shows actual number of permits requested for each day (225 permits are available each day).
 This graph shows the worst-case scenario for each day because each application will have only one of its permit dates filled (applications can have up to seven different dates requested).

-The graphs below show the actual number of permits issued in 2012 via both the preseason lottery (solid blue) and daily lotteries (striped blue).
-For each day, 300 permits were available via the preseason lottery and 50 permits (plus permits received via the preseason lottery but later canceled) via the daily lottery.
-The total number of permits available each day was 350 (the day hiker limit in 2012 was 300, but we issued 350 permits to adjust for under-use of permits).
+The graphs below show the actual number of permits issued in 2013 via both the preseason lottery (solid blue) and daily lotteries (striped blue).
+For each day, 225 permits were available via the preseason lottery and 50 permits (plus permits received via the preseason lottery but later canceled) via the daily lottery.
+The total number of permits available each day was at least 275 (the day hiker limit in 2013 was 225, but we made available 275 permits to adjust for under-use of permits).

 Did You Know?